auraselena/auraselena/README.md

-### Hi there 👋
+## Hi there 👋

 Welcome to my GitHub profile!
 I'm Selena Aura, and I'm passionate about web development.
-This GitHub profile serves as an overview of my work, projects, and contributions.
+This GitHub profile serves as overview of my projects, track of my works and contributions.<br>
-🔭 I’m currently not working yet.
+🔭 I’m currently not working yet.<br>
-🌱 I’m currently delve into full-stack development using JavaScript, React, and Express.js.
+🌱 I’m currently delve into full-stack development using JavaScript, React, and Express.js.<br>
-In the future, I hope I can expand my skills to be a mobile developer.
-Wish me luck!
+In the future, I hope I can expand my skills to be a mobile developer using React Native or Kotlin, or Flutter.
+Wish me luck on my learning journey!

 ## About Me